abmohajeri/map-assistant/README.md

 # Map Tools

 **Map-Tools** is an online map assistant that provides utilities such as geometry extraction, coordinate conversion, and WKT (Well-Known Text) visualization.
-Whether you're a GIS professional, developer, or anyone working with spatial data, this tool makes mapping tasks easier and more efficient.
+Whether you're a GIS professional, developer, or anyone working with spatial data, this tool makes these tasks easier and more efficient.

 ## Features